The rack congruence condition and half congruences in racks: Discussion: Congruences in general Alexander quandles

 In Proposition~\ref{prop:submodulefromcongruence} we further showed that every $\rt$-congruence in $\avgquandle{\tau}$ comes from a $\zt$-submodule of $\avgquandle{\tau}$.
-However, the proof of this result involved division by $1-\tau$, and so to prove the corresponding result in an Alexander quandle $A$ we require $1-t\in\zttinv$ to act invertibly on $A$.
-In general we obtain only the following weaker result:

-\begin{proposition} Let $A$ be an Alexander quandle, and let $\sim$ be an $\rt$-congruence on $A$.
-For each $x\in A$ let
+However, the proof of this result used the fact that $(1-\tau)\rational=\rational$, and so to prove the corresponding result in an Alexander quandle $A$ we require $1-t\in\zttinv$ to act surjectively on $A$.
+The proof of Proposition~\ref{prop:submodulefromcongruence} goes through essentially as written to give us the following result: \begin{proposition} Let $A$ be an Alexander quandle such that $(1-t)A=A$, and let $\sim$ be a $\rt$-congruence on $A$.
+Let